-Private house sale – All you need to know
+Private house sales – All you need to know

 A private house sale might seem like an attractive option in the UK at the moment.
 A shortage of properties on the market means that desirable homes are currently selling very easily.
 Rising house prices also mean that many homeowners are keen to save money any way they can, and – at 1-3% of the final house sale price – estate agency fees are a major contributor to the cost of moving house.

-So, what is a private house sale, how much will a private house sale cost, and how difficult is it to sell your house with a private house sale?
+So, what is a private house sale, how much will a it cost, and how difficult is it to sell your house with to a private house buyer?

 In this guide